 The Tower was only intended to stand for 20 years and was almost pulled down in 1909.
 Luckily it had become the perfect place to erect radio and communications transmitters, and it was this use which ultimately saved the tower.

 The Eiffel Tower was originally painted a deep red color, which was thought to be more protective against rust.
 It has since been repainted a total of 19 times, approximately every seven years, and its color has changed from red-brown to yellow ochre to chestnut brown and is today a bronze ‘Eiffel Tower Brown’.
-It takes 60 tons of paint and three years to repaint the whole of the tower by hand.
-25 painters will painstakingly strip, clean, apply rust-proofing and several coats of paint to the entire 300-meter structure, a process which is vital for the conservation of the tower, and the reason it is still standing strong today.
 The next painting schedule is due to begin in October 2018, and we are waiting to find out if the color will remain the same or will possibly return to its original red color to mark the 130th anniversary.

 Visit Paris with France Just For You

 We would love to craft a unique itinerary for you to visit the best of our wonderful capital!
 We will introduce you to Paris’ best-kept secrets that most tourists don’t know about, so you can get a truly authentic feel for Paris.
 We will also book skip-the-line tickets for Paris' most popular tourist attractions (including the Eiffel Tower!).